 Awesome Comics | Malibu Comics | Scott Mitchell Rosenberg

-The news rocked the business world (click here for an article in the Los Angeles Times business section on the defection) and revolutionized the comics industry, setting new standards for creator control and ownership.
+The news rocked the business world and revolutionized the comics industry, setting new standards for creator control and ownership.
 The first release from Liefeld’s Extreme Studios, Youngblood, was the first Image comic, distributed by Scott Mitchell Rosenberg’s Malibu Comics and achieving record-breaking sales.
 Youngblood was the first independent comic to become a number-one best-seller, and, along with other Extreme Studios titles like Supreme, Badrock , New Men, and Kid Supreme, regularly commanded a position in the top ten on the sales charts.

 Extreme Studios later broke off from Image, and was renamed Awesome Comics.
 In 1996 Awesome gained a new publisher: writer-producer Jeph Loeb, known for his work in hit feature films and television series like the WB’s Smallville, and regularly in WIZARD Magazine’s list of the top 10 hottest writers in comics for his best-selling work on Batman, Superman, and Spider-Man.
 With additional financing from Platinum Studios Chairman Scott Mitchell Rosenberg, with whom Liefeld had worked at Malibu, and Film Roman CEO John Hyde, Awesome Comics remained a comics innovator, continuing the popular Extreme series, as well as launching great new titles like Coven by Loeb and artist Ian Churchill.